alsa-project/snd-firewire-ctl-services/protocols/dice/README.md

 ## ALSA dice driver

-Linux sound subsystem, a.k.a ALSA, provides loadable kernel module (`snd-bebob`) as driver for the units.
+Linux sound subsystem, a.k.a ALSA, provides loadable kernel module (`snd-dice`) as driver for the units.
 The driver maintains isochronous packet streams for audio frames and MIDI messages as well as notification mechanism by asynchronous transaction since the other internal functions of ASICs such as digital signal processing can be operated by user space application directly.